camerahacks/super-supernote/private-cloud/README.md

 ## Background

-This guide is intented for folks getting into self hosting.
-I would love to have Supernote Private Cloud running on a Raspberry Pi, but Supernote has not released support for Arm computers yet.
+This guide is intended for users getting into self hosting.
+I would love to have Supernote Private Cloud running on a Raspberry Pi, but Supernote has not released support for Arm architecture yet.
 Supernote Private Cloud is not compatible with Windows.

 ## Install Steps (Full Guide)

 ### Install docker

+Supernote Private Cloud runs on Docker containers.
+So, the first step is to get Docker installed.

-I recommend taking a look at the installation guide below and following all the steps if you don't have Docker installed alread.
+I recommend taking a look at the installation guide below and following all the steps if you don't have Docker installed already.

 [Docker Install Guide](https://docs.docker.com/engine/install/debian/#install-using-the-repository)

-Here are the steps for a fresh install.
+Here are the steps for a fresh install if you don't want to read the guide.

-Docker requires ```root``` priviledges for pretty much all its commands.
+Docker requires ```root``` privileges for pretty much all its commands.
 So, this is a good time to login as root.
 If you are logged in as another user use ```sudo su``` to become root.

 ```
 # Add Docker's official GPG key: